-Despite accomplishment shown by the official numbers, from her position of Head of Learning, Spruyt is not optimistic in relation to the future and actual cultural policy for the sector.
+Despite accomplishment shown by the official numbers, Spruyt's perspective as Head of Learning, was not optimistic about future cultural policy for the sector.
 'I don't feel that the arts are at all valued in UK policy at the moment', she said.
-For instance, recalling an internal discussion in the Arts Council, she said 'they [ACE] were arguing that cultural institutions should be like sports, and you should have the professional sports and then community sports and arts should be like that.'
+In particular, she recalled a public discussion on funding in which the former artistic director of London's National Theatre, Nicholas Hytner, suggested that the Arts Council should use sports as a model for supporting the arts; in other words 'that cultural institutions should be like sports, and you should have the professional sports and then community sports and arts should be like that.'46 'I do not agree with that', she said.

 Nevertheless, Spruyt did value the increasing importance ACE places on engagement, which has become fundamental for the Nottingham Contemporary in terms of EDI practice.
-She argued that local approaches are important, stating that 'engagement work should not be led by experts of national significance and this kind of more bombastic kind of view of what the arts were.'
+She argued that local approaches are important, stating that 'engagement work should not be led by...[a nationally uniform, elitist] bombastic kind of view of what the arts are.'
 She welcomed the current Arts Council approach in which 'local people are cultural producers within their own approach and are keen to be part of that work and support it.'

 In a broader sense, this focus on local people also accords with national government policy of 'Levelling Up', which requires that funding of policies across a variety of sectors should be redirected from London to the regions.
 Although the Nottingham Cotemporary's budget stayed the same, there is a perception that this change in policy might facilitate a profound EDI transformation at Nottingham Contemporary, notably around developing art projects with community groups.
-Such co-produced projects can engender 'wider definitions of art and culture', as Spruyt argues.
-'It can only be good for that, for that relevancy, for that kind of connection to people's lives where they are.'
+Such co-produced projects can engender 'wider definitions of art and separates all-star teams from recreational sporting activity.